Photography - Denise Braki. Styling - Jonathan Fleming.

 In describing the winning combo, Pantone say that their "approach to color is coinciding with societal movements toward gender equality and fluidity, the consumer's increased comfort with using color as a form of expression, {cke_protected_1} a generation that has less concern about being typecast or judged."
 So what does that mean for your home?
 Let our stylist share some words of wisdom.

 To kick things off, Jono suggests using pale grey and other neutrals as a base for the pastels.
 It allows a little space to breathe and offers a place for the eye to rest.
-As always, mix up your textures - quilted
+As always, mix up your textures - quilted cushions against a knitted throw, for example.

 "There's no need to start with painting the walls," Jono says.
 "Instead, introduce the colours with small decorative accents such as a vase or florals."
 Like any good stylist, he values a good sift through things you have already, too.
 "You never know what might be lying around."